flowli/timelines-app-backend-integration/README.md

 ## User Guide
 ### Caveats
 1. This tool identifies time spans using their timeline name and the starting time.
 So whenever one or both of the two change it counts as a new timespan and gets re-imported.
 This could be fixed by Timelines App providing a unique identifier for timespans in the CSV data and this tool using that is the new identifier.
+2. The *project identifier* needs to be *manually encoded by the Timelines user* (either in the *Timeline* or the *Event*) to be able to automatically extract it and forward it to your backend.

 ### Installation
 1. Ensure python3 is installed